 If you have any concerns about this, we can explain better to you how this can be done during our free consultation sessions.

-By our CFA you do not have to make upfront legal fees before we can commence investigations.
+Here, you do not have to pay legal fees before we can commence investigations.
 Also, should the case be unsuccessful, you do not owe us a penny.

-However, where the case is successful as most of our cases are, 25% of your settlement payout will be deducted as “success fee”.
+However, where the case is successful as most of our cases are, we shall take no more than 25% of your settlement payout as a “success fee”.

 Contact A Specialist Solicitor Today For A Free Claim Assessment